kevin-yiran-zhou/apriltag_indoor_navigation/README.md

 ## 2. Draw Map (Server Side) - done
 A GUI for developer to add or remove walls, destinations, and waypoints in a floorplan.

-## 3. Wayfinding - not started yet
+## 3. Pathfinder - in progress
-Using the pose estimation and the map to find the best route to the chosen destination.
+Use the map to find the best route to the chosen destination.

 ## 4. IMU Integration - not started yet, and need more research for the accuracy
 Between detections of Apriltags, use IMU to update user's pose.